Kenny Gillet

-Kenny Lego Gillet (born 3 January 1986 in Bordeaux, France) is a French footballer who plays as a left-back.
+Kenny Lego Gillet (born 3 January 1986) is a French former professional footballer who played as a left-back.
 He previously played for SM Caen, Barnet, Inverness Caledonian Thistle, AEK Larnaca, Nea Salamis Famagusta and Oissel.

 Career

 He was released in the summer of 2007 and after a successful trial with Barnet he signed for the club on 24 August.
 On 2 June 2010, it was announced on the club website that Gillet had been released by Barnet.
 Later in the month he rejected a contract offer from new manager Mark Stimson.

 In July 2010, Gillet went on trial with Leyton Orient, and later in the month joined Inverness Caledonian Thistle.
 Kenny was part of the Inverness team that beat Celtic 3-2 on 4 May 2011.
 Gillet signed for Cypriot club AEK Larnaca in July 2012.